About Our School

 - built an impressive group of passionate partners, funders, and supporters in the philanthropic, business, government, and education, and non-profit sectors;

 - intensified its industry-focused curriculum with specific content in Construction Design and Management, Urban Agriculture, and Healthcare and developed the related supporting industry partnerships; and

 - expanded its urban agriculture and aquaculture program on the school’s 8.5 acre campus, including a 3,000 SF hydroponic greenhouse, as well as created a comprehensive high school internship program, which grew from 50 students in 2015 to 350 students in 2019, taking positions with industry partners as varied as the Johns Hopkins Medical System, University of Maryland Baltimore, Under Armour, and the U.S. Departments of Agriculture and Forestry Service.

 As practitioners of succession management, GSA’s Board of Trustees promoted Dr. Harden-Lindsey to Executive Director in 2018.
-With her Principal experience at the school, coupled with her strategic vision and steady hand, Crystal is now leading GSA into the next decade, focusing on a major re-design of the high school’s programming with a new holistic focus on Innovation.
+With her Principal experience at the school, coupled with her strategic vision and steady hand, Crystal lead GSA into the next decade, focusing on a major re-design of the high school’s programming with a new holistic focus on Innovation.
 Preliminary planning includes deep math and science school-year interventions and inspiring after-school and summer programming for middle school students as the segue to a continuum of pathway-related studies from pre-engineering to entrepreneurship to living wage career skills.
 Central to the strategy is the development of a new in-school 6,000SF Innovation Center, combining a maker suite and skilled trades’ lab, college counseling, internship placement, collaboration space, and open student commons for high school students to develop new skills and prepare for their post-high school futures.

 Green Street Academy Board of Trustees